BashfulHippo/jerichoos/README.md

 scheduler does preemptive multitasking, context switches measured at under 1us on x86-64

-wasm integration was tricky - had to make wasmi work in no_std environment and bridge it to the capability system
+wasm integration was tricky.
+I had to make wasmi work in no_std environment and bridge it to the capability system

 ## Building